Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_rest.md

 ### Query #1: plain text

 *01\_document\_by\_first\_letter.xql* can be run in eXide to return, as plain text, the titles of all documents in the collection that begin with a specific letter.
+Run queries in eXide by hitting the Eval button (not, confusingly, the Run button).

-Here is the XQuery code, which consists of six statements; we have removed the comments that you’ll find in the app to make the code easier to read:
+Here is the XQuery code for version #1, which consists of six statements; we have removed the comments that you’ll find in the app to make the code easier to read:

 ```xquery
 xquery version "3.1";